jzuelos/the-rust-book-simplified/Day_8_of_Daily_Rust_Book_series.md

-# Day 7 - Enums and Pattern Matching
+# Day 7 -Managing Growing Projects with Packages, Crates, and Modules

 ## 1. Introduction